purplesyringa/site/blog/thoughts-on-rust-hashing/index.md

 \mathrm{mix}(x, y) = (x \cdot y \bmod 2^{64}) \oplus (x \cdot y \mathop{div} 2^{64}).
 $$

-This is a combination of certain well-known primitives.
+This is a UMAC-style combination of certain well-known primitives.
 The problem here is that $a_i$ needs to be precomputed beforehand.
 This is not a problem for fixed-length keys, like structs of integers -- something often used in, say, `rustc`.

 Unfortunately, Rust forces each hasher to handle *all* possible inputs, including of different lengths, so this scheme can't work.
 The hasher isn't even parametrized by the type of the hashed object.
 Four well-layouted 64-bit integers that can easily be mixed together with just two full-width multiplications?
 Nah, `write_u64` goes brrrrrrrrrrrr-

 ### Stop bitching

-I've been designing fast hash-based data structures for several months before realizing they are almost unusable because of these design decisions. *Surely* something that isn't a problem in C++ and Python won't be a problem in Rust, I thought.
-I deserve a little bitching, okay?
+I've been designing fast hash-based data structures for several months before realizing they are, in fact, not fast, purely because of the hashing performance. *Surely* something that isn't a problem in C++ and Python won't be a problem in Rust, I thought.

+But yeah, sorry for whining.

 ### Actually how